Published

 In a buyer’s market, sellers often compete for buyers by lowering prices and accepting less favorable terms.

-If you don’t have a pressing need to sell your home, it could be worth waiting until the market shifts in your favor before listing your house for sale.
+If you don’t have a pressing need to sell your home, it could be worth waiting until the market shifts back in your favor before listing your house for sale.

 However, every market is different.
 A local realtor can help give you market-specific advice on when it’s the most favorable time to sell.

-You haven’t lived in your home that long
+You haven’t owned your home that long

 You don’t have enough equity to sell